0xLiquidGlass/wallet-short-scripts/README.md

 ## To use the scripts
 For this example, I will be using `ethereum/genethkey.py` .
 All scripts that uses Python will operate the same way unless stated

-This directory contains a script, `genethkey.py`, that allows you to generate a new address (keypair) and the resources needed to make the script work properly
+The `ethereum/` directory contains a script, `genethkey.py` , that allows you to generate a new address (keypair) and the resources needed to make the script work properly

 To setup `genethkey.py`, do: